What is Sinusitis?

 The length of time you'll experience for the procedure depends entirely on your particular diagnosis.
 Your ENT will be able to determine if you're an appropriate candidate for this procedure.

 Once approved, Balloon Sinuplasty typically takes less than 1 hour when performed in-office.
 If you are selected to have an out-patient procedure, it may last longer (around 3 hours, including post-op)

-What is the average patient recovery time for Balloon Sinus Dilation?
+What is the average patient recovery time for Balloon Sinuplasty?

 Typically, since it is a minimally-invasive procedure, balloon sinus dilation patients experience a short recovery time, some are even able to resume normal activity (school, work, daily activities, etc) within 24 hours.

 Yes.
-In fact, 96% of patients undergoing a Balloon Sinuplasty procedure have reported drastic improvement in sinusitis symptoms.
-Learn more about Balloon Sinuplasty and results of this procedure by visiting the FAQ page on balloonsinuplasty.com.
+96% of patients undergoing a Balloon Sinuplasty procedure have reported a drastic improvement in sinusitis symptoms.
+Learn more about Balloon Sinuplasty and the results of this procedure by visiting the FAQ page on balloonsinuplasty.com.

 What are the risks of Balloon Sinuplasty?

 Balloon Sinuplasty is less invasive than traditional sinus surgery and has a low complication rate.
 As with any medical procedure, potential risks and complications also exist.